Trianglium/cobra-blender/README.md

 Not all model files are supported at this time.
 Some may crash on import or export.
 Even if they (seemingly) import and export fine, the result is not guaranteed to work ingame.

 ### Legal Notice
-- This tool is developed under 'fair use' by enthusiasts and is not affiliated with Universal© or Frontier® in any form.
+This software is developed under 'fair use' by enthusiasts and is not affiliated with Universal© or Frontier® in any form.

+By downloading and using this software, you agree to the following conditions:
-- Use at your own risk.
-This tool may cause damage to you, your equipment or your data.
+- **Use this software at your own risk.** It may cause damage to you, your equipment or your data.
+The authors are not responsible for your actions.
-- Do not use or modify these tools to circumvent copy protections; especially, do not try to unlock downloadable content for free or share official artwork or intellectual property or engage in so-called data mining to announce game content before an official announcement.
+- **Do not use this software to circumvent copy protections.** Especially, do not try to unlock downloadable content for free, share official artwork or intellectual property or engage in so-called data mining to announce game content before an official announcement.
-- Mods made with the tools are not to have monetary value.
-Please do not charge money or ask for donations in order to download the mods or charge for exclusivity (even if temporary) of the mods.
+- **Do not seek monetary compensation for mods made with this software.** Do not charge money or ask for donations in order to download the mods.
+Do not accept payment in exchange for exclusive rights (even if temporary) to commissioners of mods.
+- **Secure permission to use other parties' work in your mods.** This includes but is not limited to using IP, artwork, skin designs and 3D models (eg. porting models from another game).
+If you don't have the approval of the copyright holder(s), be prepared to face the consequences.

 ### Credits
 - Planet Zoo, Cobra, Frontier and the Frontier Developments logo are trademarks or registered trademarks of Frontier Developments, plc.